Our lovely AirBnB hosts recommended Saint Houblon as a local micro-brewery staple, so we gave it a shot.

 A tall, two-storey space with modern, narrow sans-serif sign, was located on a lively street with silhouettes dancing in the streetlight outside.
-Together many little patios it set an energetic vibe, before we even entered.
+Many little patios together set an energetic vibe, before we even entered.
 Upon entry, we noticed that the mezzanine level, with a balcony overlooking the downstairs, could use a feature pendant of sorts to highlight the space through the large clean windows.
-Perhaps a design opportunity missed?
+Perhaps, a design opportunity missed?

 SWIRL & NOSE

-The logo was a veiny angel heart, although we thought it could have been a hop or acorn with a halo… The same logo on the menu was slightly different - there were knives instead of a halo and wings.
+The logo was a veiny angel heart, although, we’d thought it could have been a hop or acorn with a halo… The same logo on the menu was slightly different - there were knives instead of a halo and wings.
 A battle acorn, perhaps?

-Our waitress Camille was quite attentive and checked in frequently.
+Our waitress Camille was quite attentive and frequently checked in on us .
 She recommended a Raspberry and Grapefruit cocktail for Ma Cherie.
-There was plenty of beer on tap (20 brews) proudly displayed on screens all around.
+There was plenty of beer on tap (20 brews), proudly displayed everywhere on the screens.
 The recommended stout was Bilboquet Corriveau - a coffee-flavoured variety.

 Our second dish was Lechon Kawali, made from a pork belly.
-The fatty meat cubes topped a file of veggies.
-While the dish originally came with a shrimp paste, we asked our waitress to skip it due to Mon Cheri’s sensitive palate.
+The fatty meat cubes topped with a file of veggies.
+While the dish originally came with a shrimp paste, we’d asked Camille to skip it due to Mon Cheri’s sensitive palate.
 It was an appetizing winter dish, almost a stew, but the pork belly was crispy all around.
 This dish was a great pairing for the heavy coffee stout.

 Finally, we gave their Cheesecake a go.
-Made with goat cheese and pumpkin and spice flavours, it was a seasonal delight.
+Made with goat cheese, pumpkin, and spice flavours, it was a seasonal delight.